usnistgov/NIST-BGP-SRx/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) sfor details on how to contribute to the projects.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to the projects.

 ## Authors & Main Contributors